Frequently Asked Questions (FAQ)

-No. Meissner Nordic is an unstaffed, non-profit club on public land, so for-fee activities are prohibited.
-Thus, there are no on-site rentals or other services.
+No. Meissner Nordic is an unstaffed, non-profit club on public land, and we don’t offer any for-fee products or services on-site.
 There are several ski shops in Bend where you can rent skis before coming up to the Sno-Park.

 No, you’ll need to purchase your permit before coming up to the Sno-Park.
 Permits are available at several outdoor shops in Bend, including Sunnyside Sports, Gear Fix, Mountain Supply, and WebSkis.

 Unfortunately, no. Meissner Nordic’s grooming agreement allows us to groom the ski trails, but we are not in control of parking activities.
 We continue to remind and encourage people to follow the “Head In Parking” and “No Parking” signs put up by the Forest Service.
 There are no signs mentioning angled parking vs. “straight in”, so it relies on educating users about parking etiquette.

 Currently, no. Meissner Nordic has added quite a few signs in the last five years (directional signs, informational signs, safety signs, and notices to dog owners).
 The Meissner Nordic board of directors has discussed this at length and feels we’ve reached the level of “sign fatigue” where there are so many signs people become less likely to read them.
 We’ll continue to evaluate the greatest need for signage, and will adapt accordingly.